 Nine Reasons CrossFit Changes Lives

 Last week I taught three classes at the Pepperdine Lectures about what churches can learn from CrossFit.
-Most of the material was reverse engineered from Train for Something Greater (Now in paperback!), which is primarily written for CrossFitters who want to apply principles of physical training to the pursuit of spiritual fitness.
-Here are nine [...]
+The material was reverse engineered from my book, Train For Something Greater: An Athlete’s Guide to Spiritual Fitness, available at Amazon.com.
+Here are nine observations I shared about the life changing environment at a typical CrossFit gym.
+Let the reader […]

 Rest Makes You Stronger

-The following is an excerpt from Train For Something Greater: A CrossFitter’s Guide to Spiritual Fitness. ***** Take a Break A couple of years ago, we had an athlete in our gym who was drinking the CrossFit Kool-Aid with both hands.
+Take a Break A couple of years ago, we had an athlete in our gym who was drinking the CrossFit Kool-Aid with both hands.
 You could see it in his eyes.
 He was obsessed, maybe even addicted.
-CrossFit [...]
+CrossFit was rewarding his obsession with fantastic results.
+He was lean, fast, and strong.
+He was improving in […]

 The View From The Floor

-The following is an excerpt from my ebook Train for Something Greater.
+The following is an excerpt from Train For Something Greater: An Athlete’s Guide to Spiritual Fitness available at Amazon.com.
 The View From The Floor CrossFitters have much in common: language (WOD, AMRAP, Pukie), diet (Paleo-Zone-Primal), apparel (Lulu, Vibram, Inov-8), and philosophy (pain is weakness leaving the body).
-Before we started talking, eating, dressing, and thinking alike, we shared a common experience: we [...]
+Before we started talking, eating, dressing, and thinking alike, we shared […]

 Become Who You Were Born To Be